 For those moments where the horizon kisses the earth

 Bonfire irises with a knack for chasing time

 Longing for the sun to seem real again

-Carving her name into walls to be remembered
+Carving his name into walls to be remembered

 Been there, done that, got the fucking t-shirt.I left my conscience on the doorstep along

 As we curled ourselves into the floorboards of your attic.

 Residing in the back of our lungs.

 We we’re the type to store pain in ounces

 And place them in jars,